Cheeger-Simons differential characters with compact support and Pontryagin duality: Differential characters on relative cycles

 In this section we review a version of relative differential cohomology which is used later to introduce compactly supported differential cohomology.
 Recall that there are two different ways to define the smooth singular cohomology of a manifold $M$ relative to a submanifold $S \subseteq M$ (possibly with boundary): The first option is as the cohomology of the mapping cone complex of the inclusion $i_S:S \hookrightarrow M$ and the second option is as the cohomology of the cochain complex $C^\sharp(M,S;G) := \Hom(C_\sharp(M,S);G)$, where $C_\sharp(M,S) := C_\sharp(M)/C_\sharp(S)$ is the quotient complex.
 The latter version was discussed in more detail in Subsection \ref{secHRelH}.
 A similar point of view can be taken for relative de Rham cohomology: It may be defined as the cohomology of the mapping cone complex $\Omega^\sharp(i_S)$ of the inclusion $i_S:S \hookrightarrow M$ as in~\cite[p.\ 78]{BT} or as the cohomology of the subcomplex $\Omega^\sharp(M,S)$ of forms vanishing on $S$ as in \cite[Chapter XII]{G}.
 For a properly embedded submanifold $S \subseteq M$ (possibly with boundary), taking into account the long exact cohomology sequences arising from the relative/absolute exact sequences for $\Omega^\sharp(i_S)$ and for $\Omega^\sharp(M,S)$, one concludes that both approaches give the same cohomology groups, although the complexes are different; explicitly, a five lemma argument shows that $\H^\sharp_\dR(M,S) \to \H^\sharp_\dR(i_S)$, $[\omega] \mapsto [\omega,0]$ is an isomorphism. \sk

 Since differential cohomology is a refinement of smooth singular cohomology by differential forms, the question arises whether to refine the relative cohomology $\H^\sharp(M,S;\bbZ)$ by the mapping cone de Rham complex $\Omega^\sharp(i_S)$ or by the relative de Rham complex $\Omega^\sharp(M,S)$.
-Differential characters based on the mapping cone complex were first introduced in \cite{BrT} and they were called \emph{relative differential characters}.
+Differential characters based on the mapping cone complex were first introduced in \cite{BrT} and they were called \emph{relative differential characters}; for a comparison with relative Deligne cohomology see also \cite{FeR}.
 Differential characters on relative cycles were first introduced in \cite{BB}\footnote{In this reference it is assumed that $S \subseteq M$ is a closed submanifold, but the constructions and results directly generalize to the case of properly embedded submanifolds.} and they were called \emph{parallel relative differential characters}.
 These two versions of relative differential cohomology fit into diagrams similar to \eqref{eqDiffCharDia}, provided that one considers properly embedded submanifolds $S\subseteq M$.
 They also fit into long exact sequences relating absolute and relative differential cohomology groups, see \cite{BB} and below.
 See \cite{BB} also for a comparison between relative and parallel relative differential characters.